-- 11.1.
-The school understands that recording images of identifiable individuals constitutes processing personal information, so it is done in line with data protection principles. - 11.2.
-The school notifies all pupils, staff and visitors of the purpose for collecting surveillance data via notice boards, letters and emails. - 11.3.
-CCTV cameras are only placed where they do not intrude on anyone's privacy and are necessary to fulfil their purpose. - 11.4.
-All surveillance footage will be kept for one calendar for security purposes; the Headteacher and the data controller are responsible for keeping the records secure and allowing access. - 11.5.
-The school has a surveillance system for the purpose of the prevention and detection of crime and the promotion of the health, safety and welfare of staff, pupils and visitors. - 11.6.
-The surveillance and CCTV system is owned by the school and images from the system are strictly controlled and monitored by authorised personnel only. - 11.7.
+The school understands that recording images of identifiable individuals constitutes processing personal information, so it is done in line with data protection principles.
+The school notifies all pupils, staff and visitors of the purpose of collecting surveillance data via notice boards, letters and emails.

+CCTV cameras are only placed where they do not intrude on anyone's privacy and are necessary to fulfil their purpose.
+All surveillance footage will be kept for six days for security purposes; the headteacher and the data controller are responsible for keeping the records secure and allowing access.

+The school has a surveillance system for the purpose of the prevention and detection of crime and the promotion of the health, safety and welfare of staff, pupils and visitors.
+The surveillance and CCTV system is owned by the school and images from the system are strictly controlled and monitored by authorised personnel only.
 The school will ensure that the surveillance and CCTV system is used to create a safer environment for staff, pupils and visitors to the school, and to ensure that its operation is consistent with the obligations outlined in data protection legislation.
-The policy is available on the school's website. - 11.8.
-The surveillance and CCTV system will: - be designed to take into account its effect on individuals and their privacy and personal data - be transparent and include a contact point through which people can access information and submit complaints - have clear responsibility and accountability procedures for images and information collected, held and used - have defined policies and procedures in place which are communicated throughout the school - only keep images and information for as long as required - restrict access to retained images and information with clear rules on who can gain access - consider all operational, technical and competency standards, relevant to the surveillance and CCTV system and its purpose, and work to meet and maintain those standards in accordance with the law - be subject to stringent security measures to safeguard against unauthorised access - be regularly reviewed and audited to ensure that policies and standards are maintained - only be used for the purposes for which it is intended, including supporting public safety, the protection of pupils, staff and volunteers, and law enforcement - be accurate and well maintained to ensure information is up-to-date.
+The policy is available from the school's website.

+The surveillance and CCTV system will:

+- Be designed to take into account its effect on individuals and their privacy and personal data. - Be transparent and include a contact point through which people can access information and submit complaints. - Have clear responsibility and accountability procedures for images and information collected, held and used. - Have defined policies and procedures in place which are communicated throughout the school. - Only keep images and information for as long as required. - Restrict access to retained images and information with clear rules on who can gain access. - Consider all operational, technical and competency standards, relevant to the surveillance and CCTV system and its purpose, and work to meet and maintain those standards in accordance with the law. - Be subject to stringent security measures to safeguard against unauthorised access. - Be regularly reviewed and audited to ensure that policies and standards are maintained. - Only be used for the purposes for which it is intended, including supporting public safety, the protection of pupils, staff and volunteers, and law enforcement. - Be accurate and well-maintained to ensure information is up-to-date.